City Crime Score

 Frequently Asked Questions

-What is the crime rate in Prospect Heights?
+What is the crime rate in Prospect Heights, and how does it compare to similar suburbs?

-What are the safest neighborhoods in Prospect Heights?
+What types of crime are most common in Prospect Heights?

-Is Prospect Heights a good place to live?
+Is Prospect Heights a good place to buy a home or raise a family?

 Surrounding Cities